COMMUNITY FIRST, CLIMATE FIRST

 • An average rating of below 3 means the project should be improved, reconsidered, changed, or discontinued.

-• An average rating of 3 or above means that some aspects a project may be considered socio-ecologically beneficial.
+• An average rating of 3 or above means that some aspects of a project may be considered socio-ecologically beneficial.

 • Consider the detriments of project construction and hidden carbon costs as well as the long-term impacts once projects are complete.